Open: Mon to Sun 09:00 - 22:00

 (Operates all year round)

 Depart UK.
-Upon arrival met and transferred from Luxor airport to your cruise vessel, dinner and overnight stay in Luxor.
+Upon arrival you will be met and transferred from Luxor airport to your cruise vessel, dinner and overnight stay in Luxor.

 Breakfast on board and morning visit of the Temple of Khnum at Esna.
 The temple is dedicated to the ram-headed god Khnum, who was patron god of cataract.
 He is said to have fashioned mankind from Nile clay on a potter's wheel.
 We continue our journey south to the Temple of Edfu for a brief stop before lunch and sailing to Aswan and overnight.